Heaton Moor: Sport

 basketball player John Amaechi are Heaton Moor residents.

 Kate Richardson-Walsh, captain of Great Britain's 2016 gold medal-winning hockey team, grew up in Heaton Moor, where she attended Tithe Barn School and Priestnall School.

 Writers

-Ronald Gow, dramatist, was born here.
+Ronald Gow, dramatist, best known for Love on the Dole (1934), was born here.

-The novelist, broadcaster and working Labour peer, Baroness Bakewell.
+The journalist, television presenter and Labour Party peer, Baroness Joan Bakewell.

-The crime author Val McDermid and TV screenwriter Danny Brocklehurst (Shameless, Sorted, Clocking Off) and children's author Philip Caveney live (or have recently lived) here.
-Children's author Jo Welch grew up in Heaton Moor and set her first book, The Einstein Code, in the area.
+The crime writer Val McDermid and screenwriter, playwright, and former journalist Danny Brocklehurst (Shameless, The Stretford Wives, Clocking Off, Sorted) and children's author Philip Caveney live (or have recently lived here.
+Children's author Jo Welch grew up in Heaton Moor and set her first book, The Einstein Code (2016), in the area.

-The Guardian journalist and feminist Mary Stott and her husband lived here after moving from Leicester.
+The Guardian feminist and journalist Mary Stott and her husband lived here after moving from Leicester.

 Businessmen

-Cecil Kimber, the founder of MG Car Company lived in Heaton Moor, and was a pupil of Stockport Grammar School.
+Cecil Kimber, the founder of M.G.
+Car Company lived in Heaton Moor, and was a pupil of Stockport Grammar School.